 While the Company has no immediate plans to issue any shares of its common stock or warrants, options or rights to acquire its common stock at a price below the Company's then current net asset value per share, it is seeking stockholder approval now in order to provide flexibility if it desires in the future to issue shares of its common stock or warrants, options or rights to acquire its common stock at a price below the Company's then current net asset value per share, which typically must be undertaken quickly.
 The final terms of any such sale will be determined by our Board of Directors at the time of issuance and the shares of common stock or warrants, options or rights to acquire common stock will not include preemptive rights.
-Also, because the Company has no immediate plans to issue any shares of its common stock or warrants, options or rights to acquire its common stock at a price below the Company's then current net asset value per share, it is not possible to describe the transaction or transactions in which such shares of common stock or warrants, options or rights to acquire common stock would be issued.
-Instead, any transaction in which the Company issues such shares of common stock or warrants, options or rights to acquire common stock, including the nature and amount of consideration that would be received by the Company at the time of issuance and the use of any such consideration, will be reviewed and approved by our Board of Directors at the time of issuance.
+Also, because the Company has no immediate plans to issue any shares of its common stock or warrants, options or rights to acquire its common stock at a price below the Company's then current net asset value per share, it is not possible to describe the transaction or transactions in which such shares of common stock or warrants, options or rights to acquire common stock, including the nature and amount of consideration that would be received by the Company at the time of issuance and the use of any such consideration, will be reviewed and approved by our Board of Directors at the time of issuance.
 If this proposal is approved, no further authorization from the stockholders will be solicited prior to any such issuance in accordance with the terms of this proposal.
 If approved, the authorization would be effective for securities issued during a period expiring on the earlier of the anniversary of the date of this